oVirt/ovirt-site/source/sla/quota.html.md

 ### Motivation

-RHEV-M makes it very easy for users to add VMs, thus using CPU, memory and storage resources, thus there is a requirement that system administrators will be able to limit the resource usage of users in the environment by setting a Quota on these resources.
+Ovirt makes it very easy for users to add VMs, thus using CPU, memory and storage resources, thus there is a requirement that system administrators will be able to limit the resource usage of users in the environment by setting a Quota on these resources.
 The resources in scope for this feature are:

      1. Per-cluster resources:
       a.
 Virtual CPUs